alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-20-adventures-in-the-terraform-dsl-part-ix-data-sources.md

 ## The first data source: terraform_remote_state

-Before I get to data sources, it is important to distinguish them from _logical resources_ that data sources grew out of.
+Before I get to data sources, I want to distinguish them from the _logical resources_ that they grew out of.
 To do that I'll look at the very first data source, the [terraform_remote_state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html) resource.
 This is the example from the Terraform 0.6 docs:

 ```js
 resource "terraform_remote_state" "vpc" {